Wounded-Knee/Whitepine/public/library/project-specs/frontend-api-integration.md

 # Frontend API Integration Guide

 ## Overview
-This document provides guidelines and best practices for integrating the USA Full-Stack Application backend API with the Next.js frontend.
+This document provides guidelines and best practices for integrating the Whitepine Full-Stack Application backend API with the Next.js frontend.

 ## API Client Setup